 From the rich red carpet and brocade upholstery of the seating...

-As Barb says, “It is interesting how much the fabric choices matter in small projects.
+As Barb says, “It's interesting how much the fabric choices matter in small projects.
 I tried a gazillion fabrics for this little one.”

 Incidentally, there's a connection between Mary Todd Lincoln and our little community of Batavia, Illinois.
 Ten years after her husband's assassination, she was deemed mentally unstable and committed to Bellevue Place, a rest home and sanitarium just blocks from my house.
 Her stay was brief, a mere four months, but long enough for Mrs. Lincoln to earn a prominent spot in local lore.